ETSU hosting Tri-Cities Financial Aid Night - NewsBreak

 ETSU out front at Bank of Tennessee Intercollegiate

-JONESBOROUGH — So far, so good for the East Tennessee State men’s golf team.
-The Bucs, trying to win their home tournament for the second year in a row, grabbed the first-round lead in the Bank of Tennessee Intercollegiate at Blackthorn Club on Sunday.
+So far, so good for the East Tennessee State golf team.
+Trying to win their home tournament for the second year in a row, the Bucs grabbed the first-round lead of the Bank of Tennessee Intercollegiate at Blackthorn Club on Sunday, shooting a team score of 11 under par.

-ROGERSVILLE — The Hawkins County Board of Education on Thursday officially approved a bus monitor program due to a recent surge in behavioral issues on the buses, which has resulted in suspensions and expulsions.
-The school system actually launched the program two weeks ago, and the pay rate for...
+ROGERSVILLE– The Hawkins County Board of Education voted at its last meeting to add a new position for bus monitors due to a recent surge in behavior issues on the buses, which has resulted in suspensions and expulsions.
+The board voted on the resolution at its last meeting on...

 Bucs learn to appreciate a win

-JOHNSON CITY — With its chances of repeating as Southern Conference champions gone, the East Tennessee State football team has a new goal: appreciate every win it can get.
-A 44-21 victory over VMI was the Bucs’ first league win in four tries.
+With its chances of repeating as Southern Conference champions gone, the East Tennessee State football team has a new goal: appreciate every win it can get.
+A 44-21 victory over VMI was the Bucs’ first SoCon win in four tries.
 No three-loss team has ever won the SoCon, so ETSU has to settle for other goals.
 And finally getting a conference victory was the big reward Saturday.

 New multi-use building looks to address several needs in Washington County